RahulBendre1/legacy-ml-python/README.md

 3   Containers and Collections - Storing Data the Right Way   885 4   Functional Programming - Readabilty Versus Brevity        917
 5   Decorators - Enabling Code Reuse by Decorating            939
+6   Generators and Coroutines - Infinity, One Step at a Time  977

 ```